Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Experiments and results

 \subsubsection{AutoPeptideML}

-AutoPeptideML \cite{AutoPeptideML} consists of 18 datasets.
-Their positive peptides have been taken from datasets available in the literature, while negative peptides are filtered to avoid false negatives and sampled to have similar sequence length distribution to the positive ones.
-The train-test split uses a homology clustering algorithm to create an out-of-distribution test set, somewhat similar to the scaffold split, popular in molecular property prediction.
-Those procedures ensure a particularly challenging experimental setup.
-AutoPeptideML provides results on state-of-the-art protein language models (PLMs), including models with up to 3B parameters, such as Prot-T5-XL \cite{ProtTrans}.
+AutoPeptideML \cite{AutoPeptideML} comprises 18 datasets.
+Positive peptides are drawn from existing literature datasets, while negative ones are carefully filtered to avoid false negatives and sampled to match the sequence length distribution of the positives.
+Train-test splits are created using homology clustering to produce an out-of-distribution test set, analogous to scaffold splits commonly used in molecular property prediction.
+Together, these choices result in a particularly challenging evaluation setup.
+AutoPeptideML reports results for state-of-the-art protein language models (PLMs), including models with up to 3B parameters, such as Prot-T5-XL \cite{ProtTrans}.
 Their embeddings are combined with a complex ensemble of 30 classifiers: 10 k nearest neighbors (kNN), 10 Random Forests, and 10 LightGBMs, each tuned separately via Bayesian hyperparameter optimization.

-The results are summarized in Table \ref{table_results_autopeptideml}.
-Although fingerprint-based approaches do not achieve the highest overall performance, they are close both in terms of MCC and AUROC with the best performing PLMs.
-Importantly, they are far more parameter-efficient, achieving comparable performance with only about 22k parameters (counting tree nodes), in contrast to PLMs, which can have up to 3 billion weights.
-In particular, the ECFP-based classifier has higher AUROC and MCC than three variants of ESM2 \cite{ESM2}, which are known to be a particularly powerful protein model, and MCC almost identical to ESM2-650M.
-The reason for this may be that, compared to most proteins, which were the bulk of the training and testing data for PLMs, peptides are very short amino acid sequences.
-Fingerprints operate on larger molecular graphs, which can also be seen as ``higher-resolution" peptide representation than sequences.
+Results are summarized in Table \ref{table_results_autopeptideml}.
+Fingerprint-based models are competitive in both MCC and AUROC with the best performing PLMs.
+Importantly, they are far more parameter-efficient, reaching comparable performance with roughly 22k parameters (counting tree nodes in LightGBM), compared to PLMs with up to 3 billion weights.
+Notably, the ECFP-based classifier outperforms three variants of ESM2 \cite{ESM2} in both AUROC and MCC, and achieves MCC nearly identical to ESM2-650M.
+A likely explanation is that peptides, unlike most proteins used to train and evaluate PLMs, are very short sequences.
+Fingerprints operate on full molecular graphs and can be viewed as a higher-resolution representation of peptides than sequence-only models.